 - Make an appointment with the embassy for the visa interview.

 At the port-of-entry to the U.S., the student will be interviewed again and the Arrival/Departure Form I-94 will be issued.
 The earliest date of entry into the U.S. that is allowed is typically 30 days prior to the start date indicated on your Form I-20.
 The student will not be allowed entry into the U.S. beyond the start date.
-The student is required to notify the Admissions Office, International Department, of arrival and make an appointment to complete U.S. Citizenship and Immigration Service requirements.
+The student is required to notify the One-Stop Office, International Department, of arrival and make an appointment to complete U.S. Citizenship and Immigration Service requirements.
 An international student orientation will be provided before the term begins.

 4089 Val Tech Road